wannier-developers/wannier90/docs/docs/user_guide/wannier90/postproc.md

 The first line in the block is the total number of k-points `num_kpts`.
-The subsequent `num_kpts` lines specify the k-points in crystallographic co-ordinates relative to the reciprocal lattice vectors.
+The subsequent `num_kpts` lines specify the k-points in crystallographic coordinates relative to the reciprocal lattice vectors.

 ### `Projections` block